PVieira04/CI-project-1/TESTING.md

 Firefox browser had a different layout that on other browsers.
 The cause of this is that Firefox treats "br" tags differently to other browsers so the spacing between some elements was a bit off.
 I instead changed the affected sections to have appropriate margins instead.

-Firefow also showed a difference with the submit input text.
+Firefox also showed a difference with the submit input text.
 In my HTML, I did not specify a value attribute for it so it defaults to the default text.
-On firefox, that is "Submit Query" rather than just "Submit" which shows on all other browsers.
+On Firefox, that is "Submit Query" rather than just "Submit" which shows on all other browsers.
 After adding the value attribute, the issue was fixed.

 Safari browser had various differences when compared to all other desktop browsers I tested.
 The way I handled this was by using flexbox on the body of my html and giving my footer a style of mrgin-top: auto.
 Before I used the sticky footer method but it seems safari doesn't support that method.